pv8/python-driver-dse/docs/getting_started.rst

 Getting Started
 ===============

-First, make sure you have the dse extension properly :doc:`installed <installation>`.
+First, make sure you have the DSE driver properly :doc:`installed <installation>`.

 Upgrading Existing Code from Core Driver
 ----------------------------------------